Tirupathi253/Insurence_project/README.md

 # Insurence_project
-This app includes the structure for managing insurance policies and customers.
+This app includes the structure for managing insurance policies of customers.